MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiaframedata-get-allocatesbasepointer.md

 ---
-description: "Retrieves a flag that indicates whether the base pointer is allocated for code in this address range."
+description: "IDiaFrameData::get_allocatesBasePointer retrieves a flag that indicates whether the base pointer is allocated for code in this address range."
 title: "IDiaFrameData::get_allocatesBasePointer | Microsoft Docs"
 ms.date: "11/04/2016"
 ms.topic: "reference"